Services¶

 model_config = {"from_attributes": True}

-class PostService(SQLAlchemyAsyncRepositoryService[Post]):
+class BlogPostService(SQLAlchemyAsyncRepositoryService[BlogPost]):

-"""Post Service."""
+"""Post service."""

-class Repo(SQLAlchemyAsyncRepository[Post]):
+class Repo(SQLAlchemyAsyncRepository[BlogPost]):

-model_type = Post
+model_type = BlogPost

 repository_type = Repo